al4an2/al4an2/README.md

 Aleksandr Ignatev,

-🚀 Software Engineer | Backend / Data Engineer | Python, Go, SQL, AWS
+🚀 Backend / Data Engineer | Python, Go, SQL, AWS

 ## 🔧 What I Do Best

-- Backend **systems and microservices** with a focus on correctness, transactional safety, and scalable design
+- **Backend systems** with a focus on correctness, transactional safety, and scalable design
 - **Data-heavy services and pipelines** for operational workflows, analytics, and ML data preparation
 - **Cloud infrastructure** and delivery workflows using AWS, Terraform, Docker, and CI/CD
 - **Reliable systems** that must handle retries, concurrency, idempotency, and consistency guarantees